bebiksior/EvenBetterExtensions/README.md

 `EvenBetter: Extensions` allows you to quicky install and keep updated Caido extensions.

-# This is DEV version, it's not fully done yet.
-The stable version will be out in a few days.

 ## Installation
 **Note**: If you are moving from EvenBetter to EvenBetterExtensions, please remove the EvenBetter Custom CSS.